Maryland Auto Insurance [Rates + Cheap Coverage Guide]

 How does the fault of a motorist in an accident impact insurance coverage?

-Maryland follows the fault system, or the tort law, wherein the state requires insurance companies to determine who was at fault in an accident.
+Maryland follows the fault system, or the tort law, wherein the state requires auto insurance companies to determine fault in an accident.
 The cost of damages from an accident becomes the responsibility of the at-fault party which is to be settled by the respective insurer.

 Please note that the mandatory minimum liability coverage wouldn’t pay for the damages or injuries you sustain in an accident caused by you.

 In that case, how would you pay for your own personal injury cost and property damage expenses because hospital bills can really make a dent?
 To cover your costs from damages, insurance companies offer Personal Injury Protection, Collision Coverage, and Uninsured Motorist Coverage.

 We will provide a detailed overview of the different types of auto insurance coverage, but first, let’s discuss if the state-mandated minimum coverage is enough for you.

 Imagine a scenario – You researched the minimum coverage requirements in Maryland, received quotes for that coverage level from multiple insurers, and bought a policy that offered the cheapest rate.

 While coming back from the Chesapeake Bay one night, you accidentally hit a car which happens to be a BMW i8 Roadster.
 Your insurance policy covers damages to the extent of $15,000 and the repair cost of said damages would definitely exceed that amount.
 Most probably, you would have to pay the damages out-of-pocket.